Max Muncy Preview, Player Props: Dodgers vs. Guardians

 Max Muncy At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 136th, his on-base percentage ranks 74th, and he is 41st in the league in slugging.
+- Among qualifying batters in MLB play, he ranks 136th in batting average, 79th in on-base percentage, and 41st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.